The 11 Best Customer Onboarding Software for your SaaS in 2021

 Scale-stage customer onboarding software

-While early-stage companies simply need to help guide users through the product, scale stage SaaS companies need more functionality.
+While early-stage companies simply need to help guide users through the product, scale-stage SaaS companies need more functionality.

 For starters, scale stage companies will be running far more onboarding experiments.
 This means it’s crucial that the customer onboarding software offers A/B testing and other forms of experimentation.
+This creates an opportunity for customer success.

 Obviously, you can’t run experiments without detailed analytics, so it’s also important that your customer onboarding software provides you with the data you need to make product decisions.